UWindsor Three Minute Thesis Competition

 3MT® is a skills development activity which challenges graduate students to present their research and its wider impact to a non-specialist audience in just three minutes using only one slide.

-The 1st Place Winner will represent the University of Windsor at the provincial final, to be held at the University of Toronto on May 14, 2025 (all travel expenses covered).
+• The UWindsor winner will go on to represent the University of Windsor at the Ontario provincial final hosted by Brock University on May 6, 2026 (all travel expenses covered).

-1st Place: $1000 cash and will represent the University of Windsor at the provincial final to be held at the University of Toronto campus on May 14, 2025 (all travel expenses covered).
+1st Place: $1000 cash and will represent the University of Windsor at the Ontario provincial final hosted by Brock University on May 6, 2026 (all travel expenses covered).

 2nd Place: